codeinthehole/django-cacheback/docs/index.rst

 Much of this behaviour can be configured by using a subclass of ``cacheback.Job``.
 The decorator is only intended for simple use-cases.
 See the :doc:`usage` and :doc:`api` documentation for more information.

+All of the worker related things above an also be done using rq instead of Celery.

 Contents
 ========